Master of Journalism Classes

 The Master of Journalism program is designed for students who want to work in today’s ever-evolving media environment.
 The program’s academic and professional course work emphasizes a multimedia and multiplatform approach that’s grounded in solid editing, ethics, law, reporting and writing.

-As a Master of Journalism student, you can take advantage of the urban location of Temple’s School of Media and Communication (SMC) through extensive opportunities for real reporting and internships.
+As a Master of Journalism student, you can take advantage of the urban location of Temple’s Klein College of Media and Communication (Klein College) through extensive opportunities for real reporting and internships.
 You can also create specialized concentrations through partnerships with departments universitywide, including

 - Art History,